Jonathan D. Wille

 prof_pic.jpg

-Prior to my current position here at ETH Zurich, I researched extreme weather impacts on the Antarctic ice sheet primarily through examining polar atmospheric river behavior and hydrological impacts.
+Specifically, I research extreme weather impacts on the Antarctic ice sheet primarily through examining polar atmospheric river behavior and the impact they have on the cryosphere.
 I liked to study the full life-cycle of these extreme events from their large-scale dynamical origins and tropical teleconnections through their final impacts on the Antarctic ice sheet in regard to surface mass balance, ice-shelf stability, and paleoclimate implications.
+I have also studied the latest tools in modeling extreme weather by examining the simulation of mid-latitude extreme precipitation and drought from the latest generation storm-resolving, convection-permitting global climate models within the nextGEMS project.
+This research has highlighted the growing threat of drought revealed by models that have a more realistic depiction of atmospheric convective processes.

 Outside of research, you’ll often find me making amateur weather forecasts for my friends and then annoying them with random weather facts.